SpadeDraco/useful_helicopters/README.md

 # useable_helicopters
-A Cataclysm DDA mod that makes helicopters fully craftable\modifiable.
+A Cataclysm DDA mod that rebalances helicopters to make them more practical.

 Welcome to my helicopter mod!
 A few things you need to know: